Global MedCats - Spain

 There is a city bus network in Teruel, as well as transportation by taxi.
 As a generally safe place, we recommend students use common sense and maintain awareness of their surroundings as they live in Teruel and travel in Spain.
 The city is in a mountain region with opportunity for hiking, and beautiful cultural heritage is very evident in the Moorish-influenced architecture.

-Students will be housed in dorms, apartments, hotels or similar accommodations (the type of housing depends on the location).
-These are usually fully furnished single-gender double rooms with a shared bathroom and common space.
+Students will be housed in dorms, apartments, or similar accommodations (the type of housing depends on the location).
+These are fully furnished, single-gender double rooms with shared bathrooms, kitchens, and common space.
 Linens, blankets and towels will be provided, but purchasing additional household items may be needed.
+Participants are required to utilize the housing provided by the program.

 The cost of housing is included in the program fee.
-Weekly group meals are also included, but lunch on a daily basis is at the expense of each student.
-Please note, participants are required to utilize the housing provided by the program.
+One group dinner per week is also included, while breakfast and lunch on a daily basis and remaining dinners are at the expense of each student.

 Term: Summer